 A music video hommage by British supergroup "Radiohead"

 A "done-in-the-style-of" stop motion effort revealing the dark,pagan underbelly of Trumps as it blends in the storyline from the cult 70's UK movie "The Wicker Man".

-And I've put it on the "tributes" page,so why not take a look
+And I've put it on the "miscellany" page,so why not take a look

-Indeed it is.
-Although you might be forgiven for thinking otherwise,with the almost complete lack of anything tangible to mark the occasion.
-Sigh.
+Yes.
+Half a century.
+Although you might be forgiven for thinking otherwise,with the complete lack of anything tangible to mark the occasion.

 Camberwick released on December 16th,2011 exclusively via Amazon -a 3 for 1 package containing first time blu-ray and digital download versions plus a best-yet dvd offering.

 The plan was for Trumpton and Chigley to follow.
-But,4+ years later,we're still waiting -reasons unknown.
+And they did ..... eventually ..... a full 12 (twelve) years later !